 This award recognizes university Staff and Faculty who have been exceptional leaders in the areas of community based learning, scholarship and service.
 Recipients who have made a significant contribution to Mason's culture of community engagement and strengthening our commitment to the communities we serve.

 As part of our mission for SAIL, for true positive change and engagement, it requires partnerships between partners, students and faculty/staff.
 We want to honor the outstanding partnerships both on campus and off.
-Identifying projects or collaborations in partnership with community.
+This award recognizes folks who are able to identify projects or collaborations in partnership with community.
 Focusing on working with the community and not to the community.